agdc-research-trial/gdf/docs/about-core-concepts/accessing-data.rst

 Accessing Data
 ==============

-When processing Earth observation data, it must be read from the relevant file containing it and then stored in the computer's memory.
+When working with Earth observation data, it must be read from the relevant file containing it and then stored in the computer's memory.

 The Open Data Cube (ODC) ecosystem represents Earth observation data as